Distributions of Matrices over $\mathbb{F}_q[x]$: Proof of Lemma

 Notice that conjugation by a matrix in $GL_n(\mathbb{F}_q)$ does not affect the property $\property{k}$ for any $k$.
 Thus, for any $h\in GL_n(\mathbb{F}_q)$ we have

-So we may choose $h$ to be a permutation matrix which only permutes the first $l_0-1$ numbers to further assume that $M$ also satisfies the condition (\ref{equation2})(notice that this step does not change the condition~(\ref{equation1})(\ref{condition0})).
+So we may choose $h$ to be a permutation matrix which only permutes the elements of $D$ to further assume that $M$ also satisfies the condition (\ref{equation2})\ (notice that this step does not change the condition~(\ref{equation1}) and (\ref{condition0})).